 All wastewater in the City of Moorhead is transported to the WWTF.
-The WWTF is currently operating under its wet weather design capacity of 9 million gallons per day.
+The WWTF is currently operating under its wet weather design capacity of 9 million gallons per day (MGD).
 However, in order for this area to be completely developed, a major expansion to the WWTF will be needed.

-Expansion of the WWTF, or any of the wastewater improvements noted above would require a separate environmental review.
 Based on the City's anticipated growth rate, expansion will not be needed for the next 10 years.

 The City of Moorhead will monitor the wastewater system to determine when additional improvements are needed and will continue to update its capital budget to plan accordingly for these investments.
-Through the site development plan review process, the City of Moorhead will monitor and verify estimated wastewater flows for general conformance to the 2008 Sanitary/Storm Water Master Plan.
-Each development will be responsible for: 1) Sanitary sewer connection fees related to their proposed development; 2) Proportional share of the costs of the Trunk Sanitary Sewer Components; 3) Construction of local sewer components to serve the development; and, 4) MPCA/NPDES sanitary sewer extension permits.
-Industrial or commercial developments that generate high-strength wastewater may be required to utilize an onsite pretreatment system per consultation with the City.
+Through the site development plan review process, the City of Moorhead will monitor and verify estimated wastewater flows for general conformance to current draft Sanitary/Storm South and East Area Master Plan.
+Each development will be responsible for 1) Sanitary sewer connection fees related to their proposed development; 2) Proportional share of the costs of the Trunk Sanitary Sewer Components; 3) Construction of local sewer components to serve the development; and, 4) MPCA/NPDES sanitary sewer extension permits.